otiai10/gosseract/ISSUE_TEMPLATE.md

-> This file is generated based on `ISSUE_TEMPLATE.md`.
+> This text is generated based on `ISSUE_TEMPLATE.md`.
 The issue reporter must read and remove this block before submitting.

 # Summary